+Fourth, we document a time-varying complexity premium, which is informative about economic conditions.
+The complex fourth term structure factor is a hedge for bad economic times and pays off during recessions.
+It can be used in trading strategies to hedge against recession risk, and ignoring the fourth factor results in substantially worse investment performance during recessions.
 The exposure to term structure risk factors provides a measure for the state of the bond market.
-The cross-sectional variation that is explained by our term structure risk factors is time-varying and can be informative about economic conditions.
-Therefore, we introduce two novel measures for the state of the bond market.
-The Idiosyncratic Treasury Volatility (IT-VOL) measures the idiosyncratic volatility normalized by the overall volatility.
-It captures how hard it is to explain the observed bond returns even with a flexible model.
-The Treasury Market Complexity (T-COM) measures the complexity of the bond market.
+Whereas the factors in Treasury markets are stable over time, the cross-sectional variation that is explained by the factors is time-varying and can be informative about economic conditions.
+We introduce Treasury Market Complexity (T-COM) to measure the complexity of the bond market.

 It captures how much variation is explained by higher order term structure factors.
-The measures of bond market conditions relate to real economic conditions.
-The bond market complexity is positively correlated with future unemployment rates, while the idiosyncratic cross-sectional volatility in bond markets is positively correlated with the spot volatility in equity markets.
-Our measures of the bond market condition are strongly related to the term structure risk premium.
-Remarkably, the sign of the risk premium of the first (slope) factor changes from positive to negative for increasing IT-VOL and T-COM.
-This means that the first factor earns its risk premium during times when a linear curve explains bond returns well.
-Conversely, it loses this premium during complex or noisy market conditions.
-In contrast, our fourth factor serves as a hedge against the risk of changing market conditions.
-It has a negative payoff during low IT-VOL and T-COM periods, but earns a high positive risk premium during challenging times.
+The bond market complexity is positively correlated with future unemployment rates and strongly related to the term structure risk premium.
+Remarkably, the first (slope) factor earns its risk premium during times when a linear curve explains bond returns well, while its risk premium turns negative during complex market conditions.
+In contrast, our fourth factor serves as a hedge against the risk of complex market conditions.
+It has a negative payoff during low T-COM periods, but earns a high positive risk premium during challenging times.